sfarrens/sfarrens.github.io/_posts/2022-02-20-best-albums.md

 ## My Top 5 Albums of 2021

 Here are my picks for the five best albums released in 2021 in descending order.

+> Click on the album covers for more details.

 ### 5 Etemen Ænka - *Dvne*